awsdocs/aws-systems-manager-user-guide/doc_source/sysman-ssm-docs.md

 # AWS Systems Manager documents<a name="sysman-ssm-docs"></a>

 An AWS Systems Manager document \(SSM document\) defines the actions that Systems Manager performs on your managed instances\.
 Systems Manager includes more than 100 pre\-configured documents that you can use by specifying parameters at runtime\.
 You can find pre\-configured documents in the Systems Manager Documents console by choosing the **Owned by Amazon** tab, or by specifying Amazon for the `Owner` filter when calling the `ListDocuments` API operation\.
 Documents use JavaScript Object Notation \(JSON\) or YAML, and they include steps and parameters that you specify\.
+To get started with SSM documents, open the [Systems Manager console](https://console.aws.amazon.com/systems-manager/documents)\.
+In the navigation pane, choose **Documents**\.

 ## How can SSM documents benefit my organization?<a name="ssm-docs-benefits"></a>